ghinch/Mail-Engine/README.md

 ## About

-Mail Engine is an application which allows you to run your own mail service application, with a REST interface and simple administration page, on Google App Engine.
+Mail Engine is an application which allows you to run your own email service application, with a REST interface and simple administration page, on Google App Engine.
 It is released under a BSD open source license for you to use in your own appliaction work.

 ## Installation